Pratikshinde55/Ansible-loadBalancer-webserver-configuration/README.md

 Create Load balancer Playbook "lb.yml", add lb gruop where only one instance for lb IP:-18.206.228.124

+In this playbook 1st task for install haproxy package It is loadBalancer that i used,

+2nd task for rigistration of backend webservre to Load balncer for this pratik.cfg.j2 jinja template used , In haproxy Load balancer configuration file for load balancer is kept in "/etc/haproxy/haproxy.cfg

+3rd task for Start haproxy service

       #vim lb.yml

 ![Screenshot 2024-03-08 191851](https://github.com/Pratikshinde55/Ansible-loadBalancer-webserver-configuration/assets/145910708/bd60bfcf-8a66-49ae-aa38-3478aa5398a4)